PennyLaneAI/pennylane/doc/development/deprecations.rst

   respectively.

   - Deprecated top level access in v0.39
-  - Top level access removed in v0.40
+  - Top level access will be removed in v0.40

 * `QNode.gradient_fn` is deprecated.
 Please use `QNode.diff_method` instead. `QNode.get_gradient_fn` can also be used to process the diff method.